sanderland/magikarp/README.md

-# Code for the paper "Fishing for Magikarp"
+# Repository Moved

 This repository contains the code and extended results for the paper Fishing for Magikarp: Automatically Detecting Under-trained Tokens in Large Language Models.
 The paper is available on [arXiV](https://arxiv.org/abs/2405.05417) and [ACL Anthology](https://aclanthology.org/2024.emnlp-main.649/).

+Future updates to this repository will be published at [sanderland/magikarp](https://github.com/sanderland/magikarp/).

+# Navigating the codebase

 ## Exploring Results